In this article, we will cover

 What should an investor look at while picking stocks in this collection of Small-cap stocks?

 This is one of the common criteria which Investors should look at before Investing in any company.
 Generally small-cap companies do not have as much sales as large-cap or mid-cap companies but if the company’s balance sheet is stable with decent cash flows and low debt, these companies can relatively survive and do better against its peers.
 So, No matter what the size of the business is, it is important to invest in financially stable companies combined with high potential to grow in the future.

 Top-Line & Bottom-Line Growth:

 It is also important to check the past performance of small cap companies.
-These companies should have a decent track record in at least the last 5 years.
+These companies should have a decent track record in atleast last 5 years.
 For instance check the company’s last 5 years Sales and Profit CAGR growth and compare the same with its peers.
 This will give you an idea as to how that particular company has performed compared to its peers.
 A company which grows its sales and profits consistently eventually provides better returns to investors.

 Market size & Positioning:

 Generally, small cap companies are single product or single service line companies.
-It is important to know the overall market size of the business a company is operating in, and also the presence of that company in that market.
+It is important to know the overall market size of the business a company is operating in, and also the presence of that company in that particular market.
 This will give you a broad outlook on the positioning of the company in the market size of its business.
 A niche positioning in the market or some entry barriers created can make a significant difference to the company’s valuations.

 Management Quality & Commentary: